APPOINTMENTS & ASSESSMENT IN CHILD AND ADOLESCENT MENTAL HEALTH SERVICES (CAMHS)

 Information about Out Patient Child & Adolescent Mental Health Service often shortened to “CAMHS”

-Child & Adolescent Mental Health Teams (CAMH) are based at clinics within the North, South, and East & West of Glasgow & in Renfrewshire, Inverclyde & West Dunbartonshire.
+Child & Adolescent Mental Health Teams (CAMHs) are based at clinics within the North, South, and East & West of Glasgow & in East Renfrew, Renfrewshire, Inverclyde & West Dunbartonshire.
 You can be referred to your local CAMH Team by your GP, Hospital Doctors, School, School Nurse, Educational Psychologists, or Social Worker.
 You would normally know that you’re Child or Young Person is being referred to the service as referrers are required to discuss this with you first to get your agreement.
-Child & Adolescent Mental Health teams (CAMH) are made up of highly qualified staff from a variety of professional backgrounds, who have different skills & training.
+Child & Adolescent Mental Health teams (CAMHS) are made up of highly qualified staff from a variety of professional backgrounds, who have different skills & training.
 They all have experience of working with children & young people who have mental health difficulties.

 Staff Roles in CAMHS

 Individual teams may vary, but the types of people you would see in CAMHS include: